West Africa is an interesting puzzle when it comes to budget travel.

 But that’s just one way of looking at it because it all depends on what you value.

-If you care more about interesting conversations with locals and less about air-conditioned transportation, if you prize vast tracts of jungle and empty wild beaches more than having a toilet seat in your motel room, and if you crave adventure more than comfort, West Africa definitely won’t let you down.
+If you care more about interesting conversations with locals and less about air-conditioned transportation, if you prize vast tracts of jungle and empty wild beaches more than having a toilet seat in your motel room, and if you crave adventure in a camping tent more than comfort, West Africa definitely won’t let you down.